Nancy Meyers: 2000s

 Following her divorce, Meyers wrote and directed the post-divorce comedy Something's Gotta Give (2003), starring Diane Keaton and Jack Nicholson as a successful 60-something and 50-something, who find love for each other at a different time of life, despite being complete opposites.
 Nicholson and Keaton, aged 63 and 57 respectively, were seen as bold casting choices for leads in a romantic comedy, and 20th Century Fox, the film's original distributor, reportedly declined to produce the film, fearing that the lead characters were too old to be bankable.
 As a result, the film ended up as a co-production between Columbia Pictures and Warner Bros.
 Pictures.
 While critical reaction to the film as a whole was more measured, Something's Gotta Give received generally favorable notice and became a surprise box-office hit following its North American release, eventually grossing US$266.6 million worldwide, mostly from its international run.
 In 2005, her Waverly Films production company signed a deal with Sony.

 Meyer's next film was The Holiday (2006), a romantic comedy starring Cameron Diaz and Kate Winslet as two lovelorn women from opposite sides of the Atlantic Ocean who arrange a home exchange to escape heartbreak during the Christmas and holiday season.
 Jude Law and Jack Black co-starred as their love interests.
 Released to mixed reviews from critics, the film became a global box office success, grossing $205 million worldwide, mostly from its international run.
 The film won the 2007 Teen Choice Award in the Chick Flick category.

-In 2009, Meyers' It's Complicated was released.
+In 2009, Meyers's It's Complicated was released.
 It starred Meryl Streep as a successful bakery owner and single mother of three who starts a secret affair with her ex-husband, played by Alec Baldwin, ten years after their divorce – only to find herself drawn to another man: her architect Adam (portrayed by Steve Martin).
 The film was met with mixed reviews from critics, who declared it rather predictable despite fine work by an appealing cast, but became another commercial hit for Meyers upon its Christmas Day opening release in the United States.
-It played well through the holidays and into January 2012, ultimately closing on April 1 with $112.7 million.
+It played well through the holidays and into January 2010, ultimately closing on April 1 with $112.7 million.
 Worldwide, It's Complicated eventually grossed $219.1 million, and surpassed The Holiday to become Meyer's third highest-grossing project to date.
 It's Complicated earned Meyers two Golden Globe nominations, including Best Motion Picture – Musical or Comedy and Best Screenplay.